-This project is for local designation only.
-Changes to the National Register District will require a separate process involving approval by the National Park Service.
+This action is for local historic district designation only.
+Local designation provides stronger protection for historic properties than National Register listing.
+If the City desires to update the National Register District, it will require a separate process involving approval by the National Park Service.